HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_install_sizing_for_production.md

 For normal system operation, it is best for each master to have at least 100G of dedicated disk space, and for each worker at least 150G of dedicated disk space.

-For persistent volume storage \(used for ElasticSearch, Customizer, and MongoDB\), at least 200G of storage is suggested.
+For persistent volume storage \(used for OpenSearch, Customizer, and MongoDB\), at least 200G of storage is suggested.

 **Parent topic:**[Sizing the Kubernetes cluster](../install/cp_sizing_kubernetes_container.md)